svtk/AtomicKotlinCourse/Introduction to Objects/Properties/Exercise 2/task.md

 (0, 1) (1, 1)
 ```

-Going right increases the `x` coordinate, going down increases the `y`
+Moving right increases the `x` coordinate, moving down increases the `y`
-coordinate, while going left and up decrease the `x` and `y` coordinates.
+coordinate, while moving left and up decrease the `x` and `y` coordinates.

 Create the member functions `right()`, `left()`, `up()` and `down()`, each of
 which takes a `steps` argument.
 Create another member function `getLocation()`